website watertownhistory.org

 One

-area of the Legion Green Bowl will be opened in the near
+area of the Legion Green Bowl will be opened in the near future.
+It was announced today that the banquet room

-that the banquet room at the west, which suffered only minor damage in the
+at the west, which suffered only minor damage in the devastating fire which

-devastating fire which occurred early in the morning of Nov.
-5, is expected to
+occurred early in the morning of Nov.
+5, is expected to be opened late in March

-be opened late in March or early in April.
+or early in April.
+With the re-opening

-accommodate the three service clubs which met there, wedding parties and dinner
+service clubs which met there, wedding parties and dinner meetings.
+Work has been underway on this room, and also

-room, and also the kitchen.
-Just yesterday work was completed on the
+the kitchen.
+Just yesterday work was

 05 31 GRAND RE-OPENING